Female shooters are rare. YouTube attacker joins short list

 The motive remains unclear.

-Women are rarely behind active shooting incidents, according to an FBI analysis published in 2013.
+Women are rarely behind active shooting incidents, according to data from an FBI study.

 The FBI examined active shooter incidents, defined as "an individual engaging in killing or attempting to kill people in a confined and populated area" in the US.
 Nine of the 220 incidents (about 4%) had female shooters, according to the FBI list from 2000 to 2016.